-Facing the task of a love ones funeral service may be overwhelming.
+Facing the task of a love one’s funeral service may be overwhelming.
 A funeral service is the important event in the grieving process, so it needs to be planned really well.
 We are all well aware that a funeral service is an event to come together to share in grief and remember and celebrate the life of your loved ones.
 Many people are not aware that a funeral can be customized by a funeral celebrant.
 A funeral is conducted in honor of a loved one’s memory.
-Although family members and loved one’s can be incredibly sad, funeral is the opportunity to honor your loved ones with a proper meaning that reflect their personality.
-If you need a celebrant who will give you peace of mind, support, offer of choices and create a personalized ceremony, then I, Frank Servello, at your service.
+Although family members and loved ones can be incredibly sad, a funeral is the opportunity to honor your loved ones with a proper meaning that reflects their personality.
+If you need a celebrant who will give you peace of mind, support, offer a range of choices and create a personalized ceremony, then I, Frank Servello, am at your service.

-As a certified funeral celebrant in Brunswick, I am honored and privileged to spend some quality time with you when some you love and close to your heart has just left for heaven.
-It is understandable that the fir few days after the death are extremely saddening.
+As a certified life Celebrant in Brunswick, I am honored and privileged to spend some quality time with you when someone you love and close to your heart has just left.
+It is understandable that the first few days after the passing are extremely saddening.
 Death is usually a stressful situation and you may be still in shock or denial when we meet.
-The information provider can be very difficult for some newly beavered and deeply distressed people to undertake.
+The information provided can be very difficult for some newly beavered and deeply distressed people to undertake.
 My role will be to stitch together the information provided by you and create a heart touching ceremony, along with a patchwork quilt of words whose pattern of words flows from one edge to another forming a seamless narrative, and slowly the beautiful words create a mental image of the deceased.
-A funeral celebrant is actually the main host of the funeral celebration and officiates at the service.

-A ceremony is deeply personalized, personal set of words which cannot be repeated to another family’s occasion, whereas a service is “insert name here template”.
-As a funeral celebrant, the joy and immense happiness I receive when I create ceremonies for both the deceased and beavered.
-There are some element which will recur in ceremonies as there are limited number of poems, which have been penned down to bring comfort of the bereaved, without speaking about hereafter, and using similar inappropriate metaphors.
+A ceremony is deeply personalized, personal set of words which cannot be repeated to another family’s occasion.
+As a life celebrant, the joy and immense happiness I receive when I create ceremonies for both the deceased and beavered is very satisfying and comforting.
+There are some elements which will recur in ceremonies as there are limited number of poems, which have been penned down to bring comfort of the bereaved, without speaking about hereafter, and using similar inappropriate metaphors.
 Comfort is very important in a funeral ceremony.
 A good and a well-organized funeral ceremony will bring comfort to the bereaved.
-A perfect funeral ceremony is when people say that wouldn’t have loved that?
+A perfect funeral ceremony is when people say that your loved one would have loved that.
 At the end of the funeral, feeling that it has been a helpful experience, then I believe that I have done a perfect job.
-A perfect well-knit funeral ceremony does not try to deny the pain and the sorrow of the death of your loved ones, but finds a smooth way and make it less unbearable.
+A perfect well-knit funeral ceremony does not try to deny the pain and the sorrow of the death of your loved ones, but finds a smooth way and makes it less unbearable.

-As a qualified funeral celebrant, we can help you to plan a well-knit funeral, which can relieve your burden which you carrying, the period between the death of someone you love and the moment when you have to say a final good bye to their body.
-A funeral ceremony conducted by a certified funeral celebrant is performed with compassion, understanding, and just the right amount of ingredient to put up the best, which will gradually leave you at peace with the world, and a feeling that you have started that essential journey from grief and sorrow towards healing and acceptance.
-A funeral celebrant is actually the main host of the funeral celebration and officiates at the service.
-A celebrant can be religious as well as non-religious and performed the funeral ceremony as well as introduce people who have come to pay tribute.
+As a qualified life celebrant, I can help you to plan a well-knit funeral, which can relieve your burden which you carry, the period between the death of someone you love and the moment when you have to say a final good bye to their body.
+A funeral ceremony conducted by myself is performed with compassion, understanding, and just the right amount of ingredient to put up the best, which will gradually leave you at peace with the world, and a feeling that you have started that essential journey from grief and sorrow towards healing and acceptance.
+As a life celebrant I am the main host of the celebration and officiate at the service.
+I can offer religious as well as non-religious ceremonies and perform the funeral ceremony as well as introduce people who have come to pay tribute.